The Farndale Story

 Description automatically generated

-The association of James Cook with Cleveland, Whitby, Great Ayton, and the Farndale ancestral lands
+The association of James Cook with Cleveland, Whitby, Great Ayton, the Farndale ancestral lands, and individuals of the Farndale Story

 The History of Whitby to 1850